USP Testing | Frequently Asked Questions

 When would I use USP methods for testing?

-FDA 21 CFR Part 111 requires that test methods are scientifically valid and demonstration of their validity shall be recorded.
-USP is a valuable option that meets this criteria for many reasons.
-When a product is not a food item and falls into the category of a dietary supplement, probiotic, botanical, or drug product, then USP offers specific methods to allow for the complex nature of these product types.
+FDA 21 CFR Part 111 requires that test methods are scientifically valid, and demonstration of their validity shall be recorded.
+USP testing is a valuable option that meets these criteria for many reasons.
+When a product is not a food item and falls into the category of a dietary supplement, probiotic, botanical, or drug product, USP offers specific methods to allow for the complex nature of these product types.
 The complex active ingredients can often result in method interferences, false positives and negatives, and other issues.
 USP specific methods are appropriate for these types of complex matrices.
 Methods can be validated to show that the method is appropriate for the product being tested and would recover the organism of interest if it were present.

 For USP Microbiological test methods, suitability and preparatory analyses are performed to ensure not only the validity of the method for your product but also to decrease the chance of false negatives.
 Due to the complex nature of ingredients and compounds found in dietary supplement and probiotic products and ingredients, there are often matrix interference issues with common enumeration and pathogen detection methods.
-Performing USP suitability or preparatory testing is a way to ensure validity of the method for your products.
-The industry standard is to perform the suitability test on any product that is being tested for the first time.
-Periodic testing should also be performed as a quality control check when there are changes in the manufacturing of a product, including changes in suppliers or alterations to product formulations.
+Performing USP suitability or preparatory testing is a way to ensure the validity of the method for your products.

 What is the difference between the suitability of test method and the preparatory method?

 The difference lies in the type of product to be tested.
-The suitability of test method is specifically associated with the USP chapters 61 and 62, testing of non-sterile products, while the preparatory test is aligned with USP chapters 2021 and 2022 for testing of dietary supplements.
+The suitability of test method is specifically associated with USP chapters 61 and 62, testing of non-sterile products, while the preparatory test is aligned with USP chapters 2021 and 2022 for testing of dietary supplements.
 The tests are very similar and generate information that identifies the possible presence of microbial growth inhibitors.

 Does Eurofins track which samples have undergone suitability or preparatory testing?